 - Superposition and entanglement influence the possible outcomes of a quantum measurement

 - Qubits can be measured in different bases and the measurement basis influences the outcome of a measurement

-- Quantum Inspire makes a difference between deterministic and non-deterministica algorithms which determines the way your algorithm will be executed
+- When using an emulator backend, Quantum Inspire makes a difference between deterministic and non-deterministic algorithms which determines the way your algorithm will be executed

 - A binary register is used to store the outcome of the measurement results.
 The resulting histogram shows the state of the binary register.

 You can click on any of the rows that shows 'Done' (as opposed to 'Scheduled' or 'Running') to view the results.

 A few notes on the status of results: